sagemath/trac_to_gh/Issue 1489.md

 # Issue 1489: serious bug in calculus maxima parsing

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1489

 Original creator: was